VR: IMMERSIVE 360 DEGREE VIDEO STORYTELLING

 Melissa Bosworth is a multimedia journalist based in Berkeley, California who began her career as a magazine writer covering renewable energy.
 She has shifted her focus to multimedia storytelling, from interactive news package production to virtual reality & 360 video.

-Check out their VR project on homelessness in San Francisco:
+VR project on homelessness in San Francisco:

 - All participants must bring their own WIFI-ready laptop for use during this workshop.
 Please see our laptop specifications for further technical requirements.
 You must upgrade your operating system to the latest version before attending the course.